devdogio/RucksackDocs/APIDocs/UNet/UNet.md

 ## Permission system

 Collections and objects in the world can have permissions assigned to them in the `UNetPermissionsRegistry`.
-By default the user has no permission to any object or collection; All permission has to be set explicity.
+By default the user has no permission to any object or collection; All permission have to be set explicitly.

 ```csharp
 var player = <ASSIGN YOUR PLAYER>;